lizster/CaseStudy2/Analysis/Procrastination.md

     ##   (6 observations deleted due to missingness)
     ## Multiple R-squared:  0.001495,   Adjusted R-squared:  0.0007144
     ## F-statistic: 1.916 on 3 and 3840 DF,  p-value: 0.1248

-Combine 3A, 3B, 3C, 5B and 5C and output into a csv

 Conclusion
 ----------